brydr/loop-mania/minutes/minutes3.md

 User Stories - Everyone update their user stories with priority and story points\
 update assumptions to be more precise - Ben, anyone can add if they think of them\
 ui design/interaction updates - Dong\
-update uml to include controller class and javaFX stuff - next meeting
+Go over uml as a group next meeting

 ## Next Meeting:
 11am Thursday 01/06/2021